Support ActionAid’s Arise Fund

 Over the next 10 years, our ambition is to raise £5 million to reach two million people around the world through women’s leadership.
 We can only meet this goal with the help of generous supporters who share our commitment to gender equality and lasting change.

 ActionAid has a strong track record of emergency response, and we know that our approach works.
-Since 1974 we have responded to emergencies – from natural disasters and disease outbreaks to conflicts and refugee crises – in 47 countries.
+Since 1974 we have responded to emergencies – from natural disasters and disease outbreaks to conflicts and refugee crises – in over 40 countries.

 And we know that when women rise – when women lead – a better future becomes possible.